 The Apparel and Footwear Supply Chain Transparency Pledge (Transparency Pledge) helps demonstrate apparel and footwear companies' commitment towards greater transparency in their manufacturing supply chain.
 Transparency of a company's manufacturing supply chain better enables a company to collaborate with civil society in identifying, assessing, and avoiding actual or potential adverse human rights impacts.
 This is a critical step that strengthens a company's human rights due diligence.
 This company is fully aligned with the Transparency Pledge, thereby committing to regularly publish on its website a list naming all sites that manufacture its products.

-This company received an S&P Global ESG Score of 69/100 in the Retailing category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 61/100 in the Retailing category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 18 Nov 2022).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 The average worker in the Bangladeshi garment industry is getting paid only one third of what is considered to be a living wage.
 Low wages and long working hours have been found to play a key role in parents' decisions to take their children out of school and let them work in various jobs.
 This company was identified in SOMO's 2017 report 'Branded Childhood' as contributing to this situation.

 Female migrants employed in garment factories in Bangalore, India are recruited with false promises about wages and benefits, and are subjected to conditions of modern slavery.
 They work under high-pressure for low wages, and live in hostels with poor living conditions while their freedom of movement is severely restricted.
 This company was identified in the 2018 report "Labour Without Liberty" as sourcing garments from these factories.